milliondreams/socket.io.play/README.md

     }
 ```

-5. Go to your conf/routes file and add the socket.io configurtaion to it
+5. Go to your conf/routes file and add the socket.io route to it

 ```
-  GET     /socket.io/1/                          controllers.MySocketIOController.init
-  GET     /socket.io/1/websocket/:sessionId      controllers.MySocketIOController.socketSetup(sessionId)
+  GET     /socket.io/1/$socketUrl<.*>     controllers.MySocketIOController.handler(socketUrl)
 ```

 6. You are all set!
 Now you can start using socket.io JS client as you normally would.